M4X-VOGEL/Clingonia/README.md

 ### ⚠️ Known issues

 - Panning is currently not supported for touchpads.
-Use zoom instead.
+To zoom, place the cursor and swipe up or down with two fingers.
 - Users may experience decreased responsiveness when zooming in closely on environments.
 - Our example `ASP` code for solving environments is provided for reference and simple environments.
 It is not flawless.
 We recommend using your own implementation for optimal results.